MominaAli07/momina-ali.github.io/_pages/about.md

   - /about.html
 ---

+# 👋 Hello, I’m Momina Liaqat Ali

 ## **👩‍💻 About Me**
-Hi there!
-I’m **Momina Liaqat Ali**, a passionate **researcher, data scientist, and machine learning engineer** specializing in **artificial intelligence, deep learning, and high-performance computing**.

-Currently pursuing my **Ph.D.**, my work focuses on leveraging **machine learning and computational intelligence** to solve complex real-world problems in **medical imaging 🏥, bioinformatics 🔬, and time-series forecasting 📈**.
-I have hands-on experience in building **AI-driven healthcare applications**, optimizing **parallelized neural networks**, and developing **efficient machine learning models** for large-scale datasets.
+I am a **researcher, data scientist, and machine learning engineer** specializing in **artificial intelligence (AI), deep learning, and high-performance computing (HPC)**.
+Currently pursuing my **Ph.D.**, my research focuses on the intersection of **machine learning, computational intelligence, and real-world applications** in **medical imaging 🏥, bioinformatics 🔬, and time-series forecasting 📈**.

-With a strong technical background in **Python, PyTorch Lightning, and parallel computing 🚀**, I have contributed to various projects, including:
+I have experience in designing **AI-driven solutions for healthcare**, developing **optimized machine learning models for large-scale datasets**, and **applying parallel computing techniques to accelerate deep learning training**.
+My expertise includes **Python, PyTorch Lightning, HPC, and advanced machine learning frameworks**.

+Over the course of my research, I have contributed to projects such as:
-- **Malaria Detection in Medical Images 🦠** – Applying deep learning for automated diagnosis.
+- **Medical Image Analysis 🦠** – Implementing deep learning for disease detection and classification.
-- **Parallelized RNN Training for Financial Forecasting 💰** – Optimizing model performance using **high-performance computing (HPC)**.
+- **Parallelized Neural Network Training 🚀** – Enhancing model efficiency using **distributed and high-performance computing (HPC)**.
-- **Microbiome Data Analysis 🧪** – Leveraging AI to extract insights from biological data.
+- **Microbiome Data Analysis 🧪** – Leveraging machine learning to extract meaningful insights from biological datasets.

-Through my research, I strive to bridge the gap between **artificial intelligence and real-world applications**, making AI more accessible and impactful.
+I am passionate about bridging the gap between **AI research and its practical applications**, ensuring that advanced machine learning techniques are accessible and impactful.

 ---

-## **🔹 What I Do**
+## **🔹 Areas of Expertise**
+✔ **Artificial Intelligence & Deep Learning** – Model development, optimization, and real-world applications.
+✔ **High-Performance Computing (HPC) & Parallel Processing** – Enhancing computational efficiency for AI workloads.
-✨ **AI for Healthcare & Bioinformatics** – Applying deep learning techniques to medical imaging, disease detection, and biological data analysis.
+✔ **Machine Learning for Healthcare & Bioinformatics** – Applying AI for medical imaging, disease prediction, and biological data analysis.
-🚀 **High-Performance Computing (HPC)** – Optimizing machine learning models using parallel and distributed computing for faster execution.
-📊 **Machine Learning & Data Science** – Developing models for pattern recognition, time-series forecasting, and anomaly detection.
+✔ **Time-Series Forecasting & Data Science** – Designing models for predictive analytics and trend analysis.
-🖥 **Deep Learning Research** – Exploring neural network architectures, optimization techniques, and AI model efficiency.

 ---

-## **🎥 Beyond Research: Sharing Knowledge & Building Community**
+## **📢 Beyond Research: Science Communication & Knowledge Sharing**
-I strongly believe in **science communication and knowledge sharing**! 📢 That’s why I actively write about **AI, medical imaging, and deep learning**, contributing to the broader tech community.
+I strongly believe in **science communication** and the importance of making AI research accessible.
+I actively share insights on **AI, machine learning, and deep learning** through technical writing and public engagement.

-I also run a **YouTube channel 🎥**, where I document my **Ph.D. journey, research experiences, and technical tutorials** to inspire and educate aspiring researchers and AI enthusiasts.
+Additionally, I run a **YouTube channel 🎥**, where I document my **Ph.D. research, technical projects, and industry insights** to help students, researchers, and professionals gain a deeper understanding of machine learning and computational intelligence.

-Through my work, I aim to **empower students, researchers, and professionals** by breaking down complex AI concepts into **practical, easy-to-understand insights**.

 ---

-## **🌟 Let’s Connect & Innovate Together!**
+## **🌟 Let’s Collaborate & Innovate**
-I’m always excited to collaborate on **innovative AI projects**, discuss **cutting-edge research**, and network with like-minded professionals.

-📩 **Reach out to me on:**
+I am always open to discussions on **cutting-edge AI research, industry collaborations, and innovative machine learning projects**.

+📩 **Get in Touch:**
 - **[LinkedIn](https://www.linkedin.com/in/mominaliaqatali/)** – Let’s connect!
-- **GitHub** – Explore my projects.
+- **GitHub** – Explore my work and research contributions.
-- **YouTube** – Follow my research journey!
+- **YouTube** – Learn more about AI, deep learning, and my research journey.

-Feel free to **drop me a message, explore my work, or simply say hi!** 😊🚀
+Feel free to reach out for **collaborations, research discussions, or AI-focused initiatives**.
+I look forward to connecting with like-minded professionals and contributing to the advancement of AI! 🚀